izumiasimov/mo_machines/README.md

 # mo_machines
-An in-dev modification for Minecraft to add new and interesting Redstone Flux-powered machinery.
+An expansion for your industrialised Minecraft playthrough!
+New Ores, Materials, Devices, Generators, Mobs and Dimensions!